 Vibe coding is fun until your third rework of the same feature.
 Unstructured prompts produce unstructured code — wrong scope, wrong files, security holes you didn't see coming.
 Plan-first development fixes that.
 Define exactly what you're building (and what you're not) before a single line of code runs.

 Tekk.coach is built around plan-first development.
-Every session starts with planning — the agent reads your codebase, asks grounded questions, and generates a structured spec with explicit scope boundaries and subtasks.
+Every session starts with planning — the agent reads your codebase, asks grounded questions, and generates a spec driven development artifact with explicit scope boundaries and subtasks.
 You approve the plan.
 Then you execute.
 No more agent drift, no more scope creep, no more rework.

 Key Benefits